 This is also the retailer’s ‘most personalised’ campaign, with marketing targeted to local communities and ;personalisation stations’ in stores where people can design products such as baubles and T-shirts with people’s names, locations and trends.
 Paddington’s rich UK heritage is further personalised for the right culture fit at local stores.

-One of my personal favourite Christmas Digital Marketing Campaigns comes from Not On The High Street, who really played to their USP in 2015.
-Just 4 days before Christmas they launched a low budget campaign where people at Waterloo or Paddington Station were invited to tweet Not On The Highstreet with one of five hashtags, including #Foodie and #PetLover, in return for a free gift related to that personality type from a Twitter-powered vending machine.
+One of my personal favourite Christmas digital marketing campaigns comes from Not On The High Street, who really played to their USP in 2015.
+Just 4 days before Christmas they launched a low budget campaign where people at Waterloo or Paddington Station were invited to tweet them with one of five hashtags, including #Foodie and #PetLover, in return for a free gift related to that personality type from a Twitter-powered vending machine.
 This helped spread festive cheer – but also raised awareness of the brand.
 Cleverly placed 4 days before Christmas when city shops would be a horror to negotiate, the brand highlighted their contrasting convenience in helping source those last minute gifts and it also played to those who may have been struggling to find the right gift on the High Street.
-The placement may have been local – but the concept and delivery harnessed the power of Digital to deliver a unique and effective Christmas marketing campaign.
+The placement may have been local – but the concept and delivery harnessed the power of digital to deliver a unique and effective Christmas marketing campaign.

-Are you looking for more Digital personnel to add to your team?
-Here at Bodhi Resourcing, we love what we do and we do it well.
-Since our establishment, we’ve been sourcing top quality Data & Analytics talent for our clients, and more recently have helped our client’s Marketing departments.
+Are you looking for more digital personnel to add to your team?
+At Bodhi Resourcing, we love what we do and we do it well.
+Since our inception, we’ve been sourcing top quality data & analytics talent for our clients, and more recently have helped our client’s marketing departments.
 With a skills shortage in the industry, make sure you get the very best for your team by working with Bodhi.
 Call 0117 315 5265 today or email us on email@example.com to discuss how we can help you.